lifewatch/elab-documentation/docs/user-guide.md

 ### Confirm columns
 When you click “Next”, you are redirected to the preview screen.
 Make sure that every column name from the uploaded file corresponds with a column name from the pick list.
 Click ‘Confirm’.

+> [!NOTE]
-Note: if this step does not work, try on a different browser (Firefox, Google Chrome, … )
+> Note: if this step does not work, try on a different browser (Firefox, Google Chrome, … )

 ### Run job
 The following message appears: